 Important!
 There is no need to return your timing tag.

 Important!
 Keep your race number with you when you finish as we will use it to register you in the prize draw for the Awards Ceremony – see below.

-Everyone who finishes the Omaha Half Marathon – irrespective of distance – will receive an exclusive commemorative Finisher “Fridge Magnet” Medal.
-We award a fridge magnet medal at our Omaha event as it is in keeping with the bach culture of this fabulous holiday destination.
+Everyone who finishes the Omaha Half Marathon – irrespective of distance – will receive a stunning and exclusive commemorative Finisher Medal.
+The design for the 2019 medal will be revealed here closer to the event.

 There are no extended road closures in place for the Omaha Half Marathon, however our crew will temporarily halt traffic near the race venue for a few minutes to allow the events to start safely.

 - From 7:25am to 7:35am: Paraoa Cres & Mangatawhiri Rd south of Paraoa Cres northern end

 - From 8:25am to 8:35am: Paraoa Cres & Mangatawhiri Rd south of Paraoa Cres southern end

 - From 9:25am to 9:35am: Taumata Rd & Mangatawhiri Rd south of Rahui Te Kiri Reserve